 To be truly safe and respectful of the body’s natural intelligence, steer clear of detergent entirely.

-Oil-based cleansing has been the preferred method for skincare for years now, and the tide is turning for hair.
+Oil-based cleansing, using argan, coconut, or essential oils, has been the preferred method for skincare for years now, and the tide is turning for hair.
 Try Hairstory New Wash which substitutes essential oils and good fats for detergent, an innovation that results in never needing conditioner since it moisturizes while it cleanses.
 The people at Crude personal care products sums it up this way: “Sudsing cleansers have only been the norm in human hygiene for the last century — before the industrial revolution, humans cleansed primarily with natural ingredients like water, oil, and clay.”
 It seems like the time for another revolution.